williamedwardhahn/MathDataSci_Fall23/README.md

   * Create .md markdown report and post to github

+### Problem Set 2

+  * Load RGB image from URL
+  * Resize image
+  * Show grayscale copy
+  * Convolve with 10 random filters and show filters and features maps for each
+  * Create .md markdown report and post to github

 ## ChatGPT Study Prompts
 * *Teach me numpy*
 * *Teach me matplotlib*